eduNEXT/tutor-contrib-edunext-distro/README.md

 ## What is distro

-Distro is an opinioned openedx distribution with some custom stuff to have an easy-to-use and a ready to deploy in local or in development openedx distribution.
+Distro is a tool to facilitate the customization of an Openedx instance, adding commands and settings to have an easy-to-use and a ready-to-deploy in local or in development openedx distribution.
-This can be watch like a tutor-plugin but is taken a little bit far away.

 ## Installation

+To install the latest release

 ```bash
 pip install git+https://github.com/eduNEXT/tutor-contrib-edunext-distro
 ```

+You can install a specific version adding the tag at the end, e.g, `pip install git+https://github.com/eduNEXT/tutor-contrib-edunext-distro#v.17.0.0`

 ## Usage